 The famous Spanish lifestyle and idyllic climate make living and learning there a tremendous experience to last a lifetime.
 So if you’re thinking of being an international student in España, check out these valuable tips.

-Before you leave – tips to help you get started and get ready!
+Before you leave – studying abroad in Spain tips to help you get started and get ready!

 How do I decide where I should study in Spain?